melke/CloudKitDictionarySyncer/README.md

 CloudKitDictionarySyncer is a utility that you can use in your app to save an NSDictionary to both a local plist file and remotely in the user's CloudKit private database.
 If CloudKit is not available, because the user is offline, not logged in or whatever
 , the NSDictionary will be saved to the local plist only.
+CloudKitDictionarySyncer is written in Swift.

 At app startup, when you load the dictionary, CloudKitDictionarySyncer will return a single dictionary if the plist and iCloud version are identical.
 If not, a Conflict tuple containing both dictionaries will be returned.
 Handle the conflict in a way appropriate for your app,